OrdinaryMagician/saya_m/README.md

 ### Grilled Cheese Sandwich *[Megasphere]*

 *"I can't believe this shit actually also works on me.
-But now I'm afraid I'll go insane like the."*
+But now I'm afraid I'll go insane like those two."*

 A full overheal, and full armor, what more could you need?
 Well, of course, it will also prevent you from dying, I suppose.